OwenGraham/Selenium-Web-Testing-Project/README.md

 ### Running in suites

 Tests are organised into suites using junit tag annotations, such as @functional and @negative.

+To run the tests in suites, use the `groups` system property of Maven's `test` command, and set the value as the name of the tag the scenarios you want to run are annotated with.

+`mvn test -Dgroup=functional`

+To run multiple suites, use a list of tags, separated by commas and enclosed in quotation marks.

+`mvn test -Dgroups="invalid_login,locked_out_user"`

-To run the tests in suites, add the name of the ga, without the "@", in quotation marks to the `@IncludeTags` annotation in `src/test/java/com/github/owengraham/selenium_project/runners/RunCucumberTest.java`.
+Alternatively, in an editor, add the name of the tag, without the "@", in quotation marks to the `@IncludeTags` annotation in `src/test/java/com/github/owengraham/selenium_project/runners/RunCucumberTest.java`.

 #### Example
 ```java